-Configuration 2 elevation coverage is accomplished using two 2.5 antennas centred at 0 (1F and 2B) and two 10 antennas (3B and 4F) centred at 6.25 and 16.25 respectively.
+Configuration 2 elevation coverage is accomplished using two 2.5 antennas centered at 0 (1F and 2B) and two 10 antennas (3B and 4F) centered at 6.25 and 16.25 respectively.
 Figure 2 presents the composite elevation coverage pattern with all antennas superimposed.
 Table 2 lists parameters of the search antennas.

 Azimuth rotation rate is 540/s.
 On ships with two systems, each radar covers 310 of azimuth.